The RN-MSN program allows Registered Nurses to obtain a Master of Science in Nursing degree through a focused curriculum.

-The RN-to-MSN program in the School of Nursing enables students who are registered nurses without a BSN to obtain a MSN degree within one of four specialty programs:
+The RN-to-MSN degree option in the School of Nursing enables students who are registered nurses without a BSN to obtain an MSN degree within one of three specialty programs: Nurse-Midwifery, Family Nurse Practitioner, and Psychiatric Mental-Health Nurse Practitioner.

 Nursing N 201 Health Assessment Challenge RN-MSN